Reservations are accepted online, by phone (1-866-560-6133) or in person upon your arrival at the campground (based on availability, summer only).

 The campground speed limit is 20 km/h.

+In winter, firewood is provided on-site but must be picked up at the location indicated on the camping map.
 Cutting trees or collecting wood from the forest is strictly prohibited.
 Campers are also prohibited from bringing their own firewood to the site, as firewood can often be infested with insects and disease.
 Firewood brought from outside the Park will be confiscated.
-Firewood may be purchased at the Philippe Lake camp store and at the La Pêche Lake boat rental office during opening hours.

 Fishing is permitted, except at beaches, subject to Quebec legislation for Zone 10.